U.S. courts deny trafficking victims lost wages: study

 “Women who come here illegally, commit illegal acts in our country, and now they are trying to get paid,” it quoted the unnamed lawyer as saying.

-In contrast for labour trafficking, monetary awards were requested 87 percent of the time and ordered 94 percent of the time, the report said.
+In contrast for labor trafficking, monetary awards were requested 87 percent of the time and ordered 94 percent of the time, the report said.

 "We knew this was a problem anecdotally, but we had no idea how bad it was and now we have the hard data," she told the Thomson Reuters Foundation.